pavan485/postgres-nodejs/README.md

 ### Configuration
 1. In the “config_catchpoint.yaml” file under config sub-directory, enter your Catchpoint API consumer key and secret.
 This can be found in the API details page.
-2. In the test_ids dictionary of the “config_catchpoint.yaml” file, enter the Test IDs you want to pull the data for in a string array format.
+2. In the test_ids dictionary of the “config_catchpoint.js” file, enter the Test IDs you want to pull the data for in an array format.

 Note: Please make sure to enter only the Test ID in the array belonging to the respective Test Type